The Student Resource Center provides student tutors in a variety of subjects.

 COVID-19 (Coronavirus) update:

-During the continuation of classes via remote learning as we all practice social distancing, academic support services remain available.
-Tutors are available via videoconference, email, or phone.
+During the continuation of classes via in person and remote learning, and as we all practice social distancing, academic support services remain available.
+Tutors are available via Zoom, email, or phone.
 Follow the link for tutoring services, select the appropriate subject area, click on the tutor's name, and email them to set an appointment.
 Dr. Ragan is also available for video, email, or phone conversations.

 Learning in a new environment can present unforeseen challenges.
 Here are some tips to help you succeed.